luanviko/citiroc_tests/README.md

 Use the FTD2XX methods to find the CITIROC1A board's serial number and handle.
-You may then use FTD2XX itself to communicate with the board via the handle, or you may use the LALUsb library to communicate through the serial number.
+You may then use FTD2XX itself to communicate with the board via the handle, or the LALUsb library through the serial number.

 ## Basics of the FTD2XX library